- The Importance of Sleep (Quality)

 I approach sleep similarly to how I approach nutrition — by trying to mimic the behavior of our Paleolithic ancestors.

-My idea of mimicking this environment is to cool down the room, remove as many artificial light sources as possible, and use a weighted blanket in addition to traditional bed covers.
+My idea of mimicking this environment is to cool down the room and remove as many artificial light sources as possible, and use a weighted or EMF-blocking blanket in addition to traditional bed covers.

-But regardless of whether you like to sleep with a thin or thick blanket, your body temperature changes naturally throughout the night.
-And the chances are that you’ll be too cold or too hot at some point.
+But regardless of whether you like to sleep with a thick blanket or a thin one, your body temperature changes naturally throughout the night.
+And chances are that you’ll be too cold or too hot at some point.

 Why We Chose Eight Sleep